 Each pack includes 4 face masks, so you’ll always have a spare one in case your child loses the one they’re wearing.
 And thanks to their cotton fabric, these coverings are very breathable and comfortable.

 4. TCP Global Salon World Safety Kids Face Shields

 Compared to face masks, face shields offer better coverage.
 They’re also safer because they eliminate the need of having to touch one’s face with hands that could be contaminated.
-One of the best kids’ face shields is this 10-pack by TCP Global.
+One of the best kids’ face shields is the 10-pack by TCP Global.

 The package includes 10 face shields, 2 for each of the colors green, blue, yellow, clear, and red.

 What you’ll love even more is the fact that they don’t have a headband, which can feel uncomfortable at times.
 Instead, each shield features a wrap-around design, which can be adjusted to find a snug fit.

 The face shields also boast clear and anti-fogging capabilities.
 Since they never fog, they offer optimal visibility regardless of how long they’re used.
 In addition, they can be reused upon disinfecting.

 For the most pocket-friendly masks, check out this 3-ply, woven set by Old Navy.
 It includes 5 cloth pleated face masks with beautiful earthy dye effects.

 The manufacturer has used cotton fabric, creating coverings that feel soft against the skin.
 The material is also breathable, so your kiddo won’t mind wearing it for a prolonged period.